nicolasfauchereau/Auckland_Python_Workshop/README.md

 ![](https://github.com/nicolasfauchereau/Auckland_Python_Workshop/raw/master/images/navigator.png)

-If you go the `Environments` tab on the left, and select the `root` environment (we will talk about the concept of Python environments later in the workshop) you can then search, select and install available packages, including the ones mentionned above.
+If you go the `Environments` tab on the left, and select the `root` environment (we will talk about the concept of Python environments later in the workshop) you can then search, select and install available packages, including the ones mentioned above.

 ## Running the Jupyter notebook

 The material of the tutorial is in the form of [Jupyter notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
-In a nutshell a Jupyter notebook is a web-based (i.e. running in the browser) interactive computational environment where you can combine Python code execution, text, rendered mathematic expression, plots, images, and rich media into a **single document**.
+In a nutshell a Jupyter notebook is a web-based (i.e. running in the browser) interactive computational environment where you can combine Python code execution, text, rendered mathematical expression, plots, images, and rich media into a **single document**.

 It is in my opinion the best environment when you are doing **exploratory data analysis**, and it allows you to weave comments, background information, interpretations and references along with the code itself, and it can be exported to a variety of formats (HTML, pdf) for sharing with colleagues.
 I **strongly** recommend spending some time learning about the notebook and its many features.